 Monday, 29 February 2016

-The Mole Seaport at Zeebrugge December 1918
+The Mole Seaport at Zeebrugge, December 1918: The World’s Longest Breakwater

-The Mole at Zeebrugge is the Longest of its kind in the world
+The Mole at Zeebrugge is the Longest of its kind in the world at the time.

 This deepwater seaport at Zeebrugge was built in the early part of the 20th century and today is a heavily industrialised port.
+Indeed, the Mole was opened with some pomp by King Leopold of Belgium in 1903.
+This photograph was taken fifteen years later in 1918.

 More Photos Relating to the Zeebrugge Raid of 1918